Drug Class: Season 3 DVDs

-This season continues to follow a group of kids struggling with varying levels of drug and alcohol consumption.
+About Drug Class Season Three.
+This season continues to follow a group of kids struggling with varying levels of drug and alcohol abuse.
 Their stories are interwoven with Rand Teed's drug classes, his counseling sessions, interviews, their everyday lives, and their personal diary cams.
 Rand Teed challenges the students with the question: "Is your life better or worse from using drugs?"
-DVDs are 23 minutes each and a Leader's Guide is available online.
-Junior High - Adult.

 Series includes one each of the following DVD titles: